 The simplest way to incorporate avocado to a baby’s diet is with an avocado purée.
 Make sure you use a fully ripened avocado (here’s how to tell) and wash it thoroughly.
 Slice it and remove the pit, then pulverize the avocado in a blender or food processor, adding water until the texture is velvety and smooth.
 Adding breastmilk or formula will give the purée an extra creamy consistency.
 One medium avocado mixed with formula, breastmilk, or water produces approximately 6-8 ounces.*

 Toddlers who are up and on-the-go need energy and nutrients just like the rest of us, but it can be tough keeping their diet consistent.
-The recommended avocado serving for children ages 1-3 (25 grams) supplies nearly 20 nutrients, including vitamins and minerals, to a toddler’s diet, and the 2g of dietary fiber help keep tiny tummies fuller for longer.

 For new moms or those considering starting a family, good nutrition is vital for you as well as your child.
 Pregnant mothers will be happy to learn that avocados are a good source of folate, a nutrient that is fundamental for pregnant women.
 The recommended intake of folate is 400mcg every day during their first trimester.
 Consuming adequate intakes of folate and folic acid may reduce the risk of premature births and birth defects.